Konrad Jarausch

-Konrad H. Jarausch (born 14 August 1941 in Magdeburg, Germany) is a German-American historian and the Lurcy Professor of European Civilization at the University of North Carolina at Chapel Hill.
-The focus of his work has been German history, with his earlier work being on Adolf Hitler's rise to power.
-Later works of Jarausch are more concerned with East Germany, German reunification and cultural democratization.
-He is the son of a German soldier and considered a critic of the Third Reich (see Shattered Past).
+Konrad Hugo Jarausch (14 August 1941 – 1 September 2026) was a German-American historian and the Lurcy Professor of European Civilization at the University of North Carolina at Chapel Hill.
+The focus of his work was German history, with his earlier work being on Adolf Hitler's rise to power.
+Later works of Jarausch were more concerned with East Germany, German reunification, and cultural democratization.
+He was the son of a German soldier and was an uncompromising critic of the Third Reich (see his books Reluctant Accomplice and Shattered Past, among others).

+Life and career

+Konrad Hugo Jarausch was born in Magdeburg, Germany, on 14 August 1941.
+He earned his PhD in History at the University of Wisconsin in 1969 and wrote his first book while completing his doctorate.
+Jarausch was Assistant to Full Professor of History at the University of Missouri from 1968-1983 before coming to Chapel Hill in 1983.

-He served as a president of the German Studies Association (1985–86) and as the editor of Zeithistorische Forschungen/Studies in Contemporary History.
+He served as a president of the German Studies Association (1985–1986) and as the editor of Zeithistorische Forschungen/Studies in Contemporary History.
+Jarausch served his profession in many other ways; for example, he was co-founder and past president of the Friends of the German Historical Institute, and in 1993 he co-founded the UNC Center for European Studies.

+Jarausch was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden in the Fall of 1988.
+He earned dozens of additional honors, grants, and awards.
+Jarausch also mentored many hundreds of graduate students during his long career at UNC.
+At any give time, he had 15-25 advisees, and was known for his continued mentorship and influence long after his students had left.